-Accomplish the construction sequence, including the associated traffic control as detailed in the Construction Staging section of the plans, and as described in this Traffic article.
+Accomplish the construction sequence, including the associated traffic control as detailed in the Construction Staging section of the plans, and as described in this article.

-Unless detailed in the plans, do not begin or continue any work that closes traffic lanes outside the allowed time periods specified in this article.
+Do not begin or continue any work that closes traffic lanes outside the allowed time periods specified in this article.